IntroCSCI/colorvisionproject-Jalvarez78/README.md

 I used multiple user input to get the right file to open, to get the amount of colors the user needs, to have the user confirm the correct amount of colors, to get the name of the users file.

 ### Decisions
-I used two if statements one being at the end of the first do while loop so that if the user enters 'Y' or 'y' the program will continue the other if statement is in the function and it's determining if the "color.txt" file is open.
+I used two `if` statements one being at the end of the first `do while` loop so that if the user enters `Y` or `y` the program will continue the other `if` statement is in one of the functions.The `if` statement is determining if the "color.txt" file is open.

 ### Iteration

+!!Give examples of what the loops do and why they need to loop!!

-I used three do while loops and one for loop.
-The three do while loops are used to ask the user how many colors are need and for the user to confirm how many colors are need.
-The for loop is used in the function to index the array until it reaches zero.
+I used three `do while` loops and one `for` loop.
+The first `do while` loop is making sure the user enters one of the three pre selected color combinations, the second `do while` loops is making sure the user types a integer between 2 and 21, and the last `do while` loops is getting confirmation that the program detected the correct amount of colors the user needs.
+The `for` loop is used in the function to index the array until it reaches zero.

 ### File Input and Output
 I allowed the user to create their own file then displayed their inputs in the file.

 ### Arrays/Vectors
-I created an array using the amount of colors the user needed.
+I created an `array` using the amount of colors the user needed.

 ### Functions

 The first function is string and is returning the "whatColor" to the correct file name based on the users input.
 The second function is a void function.
 This function is opening the color file and creating the users file then putting the amount of hexadecimal color values the user requires from "color.txt" in the user file.

 ### Classes
-The class I created is called "colorss" and only includes public members in "colorss.h" because I couldn't find a use for private members.
-In "colorss.cpp" I have two functions I've used before.
+The class I created is called "colorss" and only includes public members in "colorss.h".
+In "colorss.cpp" I have two functions I've used before.  !!Rephrase this sentence to make sense.!!